gramineproject/graphene/README.rst

 Graphene consists of three parts:

-- An Instrumented GNU C Library
+- An instrumented GNU C Library
 - The Library OS itself (a shared library named ``libsysdb.so``, called the "shim" in our source code)
-- The Platform Adaption Layer, or PAL, (a shared library named ``libpal.so``)
+- The Platform Adaptation Layer, or PAL, (a shared library named ``libpal.so``)

-Graphene Library OS currently only works on the x86_64 architecture.

-Graphene Library OS is currently tested on Ubuntu 16.04 (both server and desktop version), along with Linux kernel versions 3.5/3.14/4.4.
+Graphene currently only works on the x86_64 architecture.
+Graphene is currently tested on Ubuntu 16.04 (both server and desktop version), along with Linux kernel versions 3.x/4.x.
 We recommend building and installing Graphene on the same host platform.
 Other distributions of 64-bit Linux potentially work, but the result is not guaranteed.
 If you find problems with Graphene on other Linux distributions, please contact us with a detailed bug report.

 Run the following command on Ubuntu to install dependencies for Graphene::